apache/jspwiki/jspwiki-portable/readme.md

 # 3. The Public Wiki

-To secure the "public" wiki the following accounts were created
+To secure the "department" wiki the following accounts were created

 * "admin", "lEtMeIn"
 * "user", "user"